Ismam0044/CIFAR-DATASET/README.md

 # Training

 To train the model, open cifar.ipynb in Jupyter Notebook or VS Code and run the cells one by one from the top.
 The cells load the data, normalize it, add augmentation, build the model, and then train it.
 The training runs for up to 40 epochs.
 It stops early if the accuracy stops going up, and it lowers the learning rate when progress slows down.
-Training is faster on a GPU, so a machine with a GPU is better if you have one, but it also works on a normal CPU.
+Training is faster on a GPU so a machine with a GPU is better if you have one but it also works on a normal CPU.

 # Model